Why You Pay Inheritance Tax in the UK

 • Creating a comprehensive will that outlines your wishes clearly

-By implementing these strategies, you can ensure that your estate is distributed according to your wishes while minimizing the tax liability for your beneficiaries.
+By implementing these strategies, you can ensure that your estate is distributed according to your wishes while reducing the tax liability for your beneficiaries.

 The Role of Wills and Trusts